enonic/old-xp-doc/doc/developer/modules/page/regions.rst

 .. literalinclude:: code/thymeleaf-3.html
    :language: html

-We can now use the live edit drag and drop interface to drag components onto our page.
+We can now use the live edit drag and drop interface to drag components into our page.